There is a perception that applying for financial aid can be a grueling process, but in reality it’s actually simple!

 Because securing financial aid is so important to many applicants, it’s common to stress about making a mistake.
 If you make a mistake, it’s OK!
 If it’s one that is going to affect your ability to obtain financial aid, ASU will catch it and request supporting documentation.
 You certainly don’t want to lie on the application, but let’s face it: Not everyone understands tax jargon or financial aid lingo, so mistakes may happen.

 Students who qualify as U.S. citizens or permanent residents are eligible for loans only at the university level.
 The loans you may see offered to you are the Federal Stafford Unsubsidized loan and the Graduate PLUS Loan.
-The interest rates are currently 6.8% and 7.9%, respectively, and both of these loans accrue interest immediately upon disbursement.
-There is also a credit check required to obtain the Graduate PLUS loan.
+Both of these loans accrue interest immediately upon disbursement and there is a credit check required to obtain the Graduate PLUS loan.
 Please note that just because you’ve received the offer of the Graduate PLUS loan, it does not mean you have received an approval on your credit check.
 In order to process the credit check, you have to accept the loan first.

 Scholarships may also be available, depending on your program of choice and when you apply.
 These scholarships will range in dollar amount based on need, as determined by the FAFSA and the academic competitiveness of your application pool.
 Scholarship application deadlines may vary, so be sure to thoroughly review all the appropriate deadlines for admission and financial aid.